Have you ever heard of an air force challenge coin?

 After that, it became customary in his squadron to always carry the medallion as a form of identification.
 The custom slowly spread across all Airmen.

-Eventually, the idea of challenge coins reached all branches of the military and other public service positions such as fire departments.
+Eventually, the idea of the challenge coin reached all branches of the military and other public service positions such as fire departments.

-Air Force trainees receive their first coin, called the Airman’s coin, when they complete basic training.
+Air Force trainees receive their first challenge coin, called the Airmanโs coin, when they complete basic training.
 There is an official ceremony during which Commanders impart trainees with a coin.

 They are no longer the lowly status of a trainee.

-Any good tradition involves a secret handshake.
+Any good custom involves a secret handshake.
 This one is no different.
-There is pomp and circumstance involved in giving a coin.
+There is pomp and circumstance involved in giving coins.

-The coin must pass during a handshake.
-The Commander places the coin in his/her palm.
+The challenge coin must pass during a handshake.
+The Commander places the challenge coin in his/her palm.
 The Commander then shakes the hand of the Airman.

-During the handshake, the coin transfers from the Commander's palm to the palm of the Airman.
+During the handshake, the challenge coin transfers from the Commander's palm to the palm of the Airman.

-No other form of coin transfer is acceptable.
+No other form of challenge coin transfer is acceptable.ย ย

-A coin challenge or coin check is when a member of the Air Force demands that all other present members produce their coins.
+A coin check is when a member of the Air Force demands that all other present members show their coins.
 This can happen at any time, during any circumstances, so you better be prepared.

-The Airman's coin is your first coin earned, but it's not the last.
-Airmen earn coins throughout their military careers.
+The Airman's coin is your first military coin earned, but it's not the last.
+Airmen earn and add coins throughout their military careers.

 Your collection of coins tells your professional history.